Powerline Mechanic Training Program

 Next time it will be offered: Fall 2016

 Offered ONCE a year

 Monday, Tuesday, Wednesday, and Thursday

-Next time it will be offered: Winter 2016
+Next time it will be offered: PENDING

 Development of basic skills needed to be successful trainees for electrical-related career ladders are emphasized.
 These skills include: overall safety considerations, power pole climbing skills, knowledge of the basic tools and materials involved with the electrical line crafts, general construction standards, basic rigging principles, and basic electrical theory that is specific to this trade.
 A 175 hour power pole-climbing certificate of completion is granted to students who successfully complete the course.
 A component of this course also includes preparation for Civil Service examinations that are likely required for positions at municipal companies.